aesara-devs/aesara/doc/tutorial/modes.rst

 Aesara defines the following modes by name:

 - ``'FAST_COMPILE'``: Apply just a few graph optimizations and only use Python implementations.
-So GPU is disabled.
 - ``'FAST_RUN'``: Apply all optimizations and use C implementations where possible.
 - ``'DebugMode'``: Verify the correctness of all optimizations, and compare C and Python implementations.
 This mode can take much longer than the other modes, but can identify